 Resource management is an important process for many disciplines such as project management, portfolio management and business management.
 Here’s how it helps in each of those fields.

-Resource management is very important when managing projects.
+Resource management is critical when managing projects.
 It’s important to identify your resource requirements during the initiation and planning phases of the project life cycle so you can estimate costs and create a project budget.
-Then it’s important to make sure you schedule the right resources at the right time so your project plan is completed on time.
+Then it’s important to ensure you schedule the right resources at the right time so your project plan is completed on time.

 Resource management is even more important for project portfolio management than it is for managing individual projects.
 The reason is program managers, portfolio managers and project management offices (PMOs) need to ensure they allocate resources strategically to manage multiple projects simultaneously.
 For example, they can minimize costs by using the same resources across projects.